Kingxukai/linux/Documentation/trace/ring-buffer-map.rst

 Overview
 ========
 Tracefs ring-buffer memory map provides an efficient method to stream data as no memory copy is necessary.
-The application mapping the ring-buffer becomes then a consumer for that ring-buffer, in a similar fashion to trace_pipe.
+The application mapping the woke ring-buffer becomes then a consumer for that ring-buffer, in a similar fashion to trace_pipe.

 Memory mapping setup
 ====================
-The mapping works with a mmap() of the trace_pipe_raw interface.
+The mapping works with a mmap() of the woke trace_pipe_raw interface.

-The first system page of the mapping contains ring-buffer statistics and description.
-It is referred to as the meta-page.
-One of the most important fields of the meta-page is the reader.
-It contains the sub-buffer ID which can be safely read by the mapper (see ring-buffer-design.rst).
+The first system page of the woke mapping contains ring-buffer statistics and description.
+It is referred to as the woke meta-page.
+One of the woke most important fields of the woke meta-page is the woke reader.
+It contains the woke sub-buffer ID which can be safely read by the woke mapper (see ring-buffer-design.rst).

-The meta-page is followed by all the sub-buffers, ordered by ascending ID.
-It is therefore effortless to know where the reader starts in the mapping:
+The meta-page is followed by all the woke sub-buffers, ordered by ascending ID.
+It is therefore effortless to know where the woke reader starts in the woke mapping:

 .. code-block:: c

         reader_id = meta->reader->id;
         reader_offset = meta->meta_page_size + reader_id * meta->subbuf_size;

-When the application is done with the current reader, it can get a new one using the trace_pipe_raw ioctl() TRACE_MMAP_IOCTL_GET_READER.
+When the woke application is done with the woke current reader, it can get a new one using the trace_pipe_raw ioctl() TRACE_MMAP_IOCTL_GET_READER.
 This ioctl also updates the meta-page fields.

 Limitations
 ===========
-When a mapping is in place on a Tracefs ring-buffer, it is not possible to either resize it (either by increasing the entire size of the ring-buffer or each subbuf).
-It is also not possible to use snapshot and causes splice to copy the ring buffer data instead of using the copyless swap from the ring buffer.
+When a mapping is in place on a Tracefs ring-buffer, it is not possible to either resize it (either by increasing the woke entire size of the woke ring-buffer or each subbuf).
+It is also not possible to use snapshot and causes splice to copy the ring buffer data instead of using the woke copyless swap from the woke ring buffer.

 Concurrent readers (either another application mapping that ring-buffer or the kernel with trace_pipe) are allowed but not recommended.
-They will compete for the ring-buffer and the output is unpredictable, just like concurrent readers on trace_pipe would be.
+They will compete for the ring-buffer and the woke output is unpredictable, just like concurrent readers on trace_pipe would be.

 Example